-Can you count the number of times you used the telephone yellow pages book during the past year?
+Have you even had access to a telephone yellow pages book during recent years?
 When you are considering a major purchase – let’s say a kitchen appliance – do you spend time visiting store after store, talking to salespeople, comparing features and prices?
-It is very likely, since you are reading my online blog post, that you have done neither of the above in quite some time.
+It is very likely, since you are reading my online blog post, that you have done none of the above in quite some time.
 Most of us rely on Internet searches to locate people and places, to comparison shop and, in fact, to do most everything, these days.

 “Google” is now a verb in our vocabulary, search engines are a way of life and laptops have replaced desktop computers for many of us – or so it seems.
-However, if you take a good, hard look around, you’ll find that laptops and notebook computers are giving way to the mobile phone as the latter becomes smarter and smarter.
-Could it be that – as technology advances – our reliance on search engines will be replaced by mobile apps?
+However, if you take a good, hard look around, you’ll find that laptops and notebook computers have mostly given way to the mobile phone as the latter becomes smarter and smarter.
+In fact, for many – as technology advances – reliance on search engines has been replaced by mobile apps?

 There’s an App for that!
 You’ve heard the buzz.
-Android and iPhone owners can download an app for just about anything, making the need to go to the search engine less important.
+Pick up your cell phone and download an app for just about anything, making the need to go to the search engine less important.
 Searching for the nearest sushi place or finding out where gas is least expensive before you fill your tank is already commonplace.
 Even reading the next big novel, browsing websites for research or doing your grocery shopping can be done using mobile apps.